Home / Magazine

 We’ve also examined the industry’s financial performance as premiums start to rise after a prolonged flat period, how amusement park operators are battling a tough combination of soaring premiums and low capacity, why hail is Australia’s most expensive natural hazard, and also why customers stick with their insurers.

-You’ll find interviews with the new chief executives of Zurich and Sedgwick, a house designed to withstand bushfires, an analysis of the emerging risks and opportunities of virtual reality, and an expert’s view on how climate change is making natural hazards more common.
+You’ll find interviews with the new chief executives of Zurich and Sedgwick, a house designed to withstand bushfires, and analysis of the emerging risks and opportunities of virtual reality.

 DEC/JAN 2018/19 - Insurance News (the magazine)